kdeldycke/click-extra/docs/config.md

     invoke(my_cli, args=["subcommand"])
 ```

-Now we will change the CLI's default output with a TOML file where the CLI is expecting a configuration.
+With a simple TOML file in the application folder, we will change the CLI's default output.

-Here is what `~/Library/Application Support/my-cli/config.toml` contains:
+Here is what `~/.config/my-cli/config.toml` contains:

 ```toml
 # My default configuration file.